World TeamTennis: 1992–1999

-2000–present
+2000–2021

 In 2000 the current logo was adopted.
-In February 2001, Billie Jean King retired as Commissioner and Ilana Kloss became the new commissioner.
+In February 2001, Billie Jean King retired as commissioner and Ilana Kloss became the new commissioner.

 In 2005 and 2006 the league consisted of 12 teams and in 2007 the Hartford FoxForce ceased operations.
 Prior to the 2008 season, the Houston Wranglers ceased operations and the Washington Kastles joined the league.
 In the 2009 season, 10 teams competed: Boston, New York Buzz, New York Sportime, Philadelphia, Washington, D.C., Kansas City, Newport Beach, Sacramento, Springfield, and St. Louis.
 Sacramento won the year-end championship six times.

 Before the start of the 2011 season the New York Buzz and the New York Sportimes merged into one New York team, the Sportimes.
 During the 2011 season the Washington Kastles completed a perfect 16–0 schedule, winning their second championship in three seasons.

 In 2012, the Washington Kastles completed their second consecutive perfect season, going 16–0 for the second season in a row to become the first professional sports franchise to go two complete seasons without a loss.
 Their 32-match winning streak is one shy of the major professional sports record of 33 consecutive wins set by the 1971–72 Los Angeles Lakers of the National Basketball Association.
 They began the next season with 2 wins making their streak 34 games, setting the new record.

 In 2013, World TeamTennis was renamed Mylan World TeamTennis after Mylan, a generics and specialty pharmaceuticals company, signed a three-year deal as the title sponsor.
 The Kansas City Explorers relocated to Irving, Texas, and became the Texas Wild.
 On November 21, 2013, the Orange County Breakers were sold, relocated to Austin, Texas and renamed the Austin Aces.
 On January 16, 2014, the New York Sportimes were sold, relocated to San Diego and renamed the San Diego Aviators.
 On February 4, 2014, the Sacramento Capitals were relocated to Las Vegas and renamed the Las Vegas Neon.
 On March 5, 2014, the Las Vegas Neon franchise was terminated, leaving the league with seven teams.